 Why volunteerism is important

-- Facilitates connection.
+- Connection.
 Volunteering gives you the chance to meet new people and can improve your social and relationship skills.
 Volunteering with family members or friends can provide an opportunity to spend meaningful time with those people, thereby strengthening those relationships.

-- Helps lengthen your lifespan.
+- A longer lifespan.
 In addition to its emotional and mental benefits, volunteering can improve your physical health.
 Volunteering can lower stress levels and enhance peoples’ overall sense of well-being, both of which can have positive effects on physical health.
 Many volunteering opportunities also entail physical labor, which can be a great source of exercise.

 Kiwanis club members look at the needs of children in their community and decide on projects that will benefit local kids the most.
 By coming together with others in your area, you can begin to make your community a better place for everyone in it.
 Reach out to your local Kiwanis club today to get involved!